mayakraft/ofxUnitySocket/readme.md

-# openFrameworks Unity Socket.io
+# openFrameworks & Unity

-Send data from openFrameworks to Unity via Socket.io.
-Fast enough to be able to send low-res video.
+Send data from openFrameworks to Unity via Socket.io, fast enough to be able to send low-res video

 # setup